muellermichel/Hybrid-Fortran/README.md

 Roadmap
 -------
 Please note: The time frames for this roadmap will depend on your demands (both non-commercial and commercial requests).
 For this reason I heavily recommend contacting me in case you're waiting on one of the specified features - I will need your feedback for deciding on what to prioritize.
+Each of the features specified up and including v1.0 could be accomplished within a matter of days, however I can't (yet) make this my fulltime job yet, so I've chosen rather pessimistic time frames.

 <table>
     <tr>